 Coaches and Team Managers can nominate a person via the Google nomination form.
 The Awards committee in conjunction with the VP Admin and Registrar will review nominations and select the most deserving volunteer for the season.
-The recipient will receive the award at the AGM.
+The recipient to receive award at the AGM.